Coordinated Stroke Care: Stroke Ready Accreditation

 How do you care for stroke patients at Maple Grove Hospital?

-MH: In the Emergency Care Center we’ve implemented a stroke team that comes together whenever there’s a customer with stroke-like symptoms.
+MH: In the Emergency Care Center we’ve implemented a stroke team that comes together whenever there’s a patient with stroke-like symptoms.
 That team consists of physicians, nurses, technicians, lab specialists and pharmacy and imaging staff.
 They all respond emergently and work together — also working closely with neurologists and Emergency Medical Services — to ensure they provide quality and rapid care.